• Loading results...

 Signs and Symptoms

-Chest pain or discomfort is the most common symptom of a heart attack for both men and women.
-But women are more likely than men to have additional symptoms.
+Chest symptoms (chest pain, pressure, heaviness or discomfort) are the most common signal of a heart attack for both men and women.
+But women, patients who are older and those with diabetes are more likely to have other symptoms.

 • Discomfort or tingling in one or both arms, back, shoulder, neck or jaw